shiroco/HaptiChem/README.md

 ------------------------
 HaptiChem - Virtual Reality for Chemistry

- Move and Feel Molecules using Haptic Devise (Free Opensource code from 2007)
+ Move and Feel Molecules using Haptic Devise (Freeware from 2007)
 ------------------------

 Contents